Vote from the Center: 6 DoF Pose Estimation in RGB-D Images by Radial Keypoint Voting: Introduction

-While recent voting methods have shown great promise and leading performance, the schemes upon which they're based require the regression of either a 2-channel (for RGB data)~\cite{pvnet} or 3-channel (for RGB-D data)~\cite{PVN3d} activation map.
+While recent voting methods have shown great promise and leading performance, they require the regression of either a 2-channel (for 2D voting)~\cite{pvnet} or 3-channel (for 3D voting )~\cite{PVN3d} activation map where voting quantities are accumulated in order to vote for keypoints.
+The activation map is the image shaped tensor where voting quantities are saved.
 The dimensionality of the activation map follows from the formulation of the geometric quantity being regressed, and the estimation errors in each channel tend to compound.
 This leads to reduced localization accuracy for higher dimensional activation maps when voting for keypoints.
-This observation has motivated our novel radial voting scheme, which regresses a single channel map for RGB-D data, leading to more accurate localization.
-The increase in keypoint localization accuracy also allows us to disperse our keypoint set farther, which increases the accuracy of transformation estimation, and ultimately 6 DoF pose estimation.
+This observation has motivated our novel radial voting scheme, which regresses a one dimensional activation map for RGB-D data, leading to more accurate localization.
+The increase in keypoint localization accuracy also allows us to disperse our keypoint set farther, which increases the accuracy of transformation estimation, and ultimately that of 6 DoF pose estimation.

-Our proposed method, RCVPose, trains a fully convolutional CNN to estimate the distance between a 3D object frame keypoint, and the 3D point corresponding to each 2D RGB pixel.
-At inference, this distance is estimated for each 2D scene pixel, which is a 1D quantity and therefore has the potential to be more more accurate than higher-dimension quantities regressed in previous methods.
-For each pixel, a sphere of radius equal to this regressed distance is centered at each corresponding 3D point.
-The surface of these spheres is used to increment a 3D accumulator space, and peaks indicate keypoint locations, as illustrated in Fig.~\ref{fig:radialVoting}.
+Our proposed method, \emph{RCVPose}, trains a CNN to estimate the distance between a 3D keypoint, and the 3D scene point corresponding to each 2D RGB pixel.
+At inference, this distance is estimated for each 2D scene pixel, which is a 1D quantity and therefore has the potential to be more accurate than higher-dimension quantities regressed in previous methods.
+For each pixel, a sphere of radius equal to this regressed distance is centered at each corresponding 3D scene point.
+Those 3D accumulator space cells (\emph{voxels}) that intersect with the surface of these spheres are incremented, and peaks indicate keypoint locations, as illustrated in Fig.~\ref{fig:radialVoting}.
 Executing this for minimally 3 keypoints allows the unique recovery of the 6 DoF object pose.